-George Mason University Literacy Program Area Diagnostic Report: EDRD 633/EDRD 637 Practicum Reading/Writing Attitude/Interest Inventory/Survey
+George Mason University Literacy Program Area Diagnostic Report: EDRD 633/EDRD 637 Practicum

-Student: School:

-Date of Birth: Age: Grade: Gender:
+Student: School: Date of Birth: Age: Grade: Gender:

-Language(s) Spoken in the Horn ne
+Language(s) Spoken in the Home

-Examiner: Date e(s) of assessment:
+Examiner: Date(s) of assessment:

 Please note: Because the diagnostic report is a practice experience, you will not be sharing the report with family members or the school.
 Instead, you will be writing a letter or be providing a copy of the summary report to the family at the end of the experience that will include essential information from the preliminary assessments as well as from your ongoing diagnostic teaching.
 However, you should write the report as if it would be shared with the family and/or the school.
 Use the outline below but erase the text underneath the headings and insert your own text.